 Making a splash: If posting up poolside is essential for your stay, the village’s Blue Horse Inn and the Woodstock Inn & Resort, as well as 506 on the River – just under two miles outside of town – aim to please.
 Or if you’re looking for a nature-made swimming scene, South Woodstock’s Kedron Valley Inn features a two-acre spring-fed private pond complete with a sandy beach begging you to dig your toes in.

-Panoramic paradise: For mountain vistas as far as the eye can see, check into Apple Hill Inn (an easy walk to the Taftsville Country Store and historic covered bridge), or Braeside Lodging.
+Panoramic paradise: For mountain vistas as far as the eye can see, check into Apple Hill Inn (an easy walk to the Taftsville Larder & Cafe, previously the Taftsville Country Store, and historic covered bridge), or Braeside Lodging.
 In view of another historic covered bridge is The Lincoln Inn, complete with cozy rooms and an award-winning restaurant – perched on the banks of the Ottauquechee River.
 Or you can revel in spectacular outdoor spaces at Deer Brook Inn (grilling and lawn games, anyone?), Farmhouse Inn (featuring a barn deck made for stargazing), and the stunning Jackson House Inn, with its own freshwater trout pond with a pebble beach.

 A fan of retro flair?
 Spend your nights at Sleep Woodstock for some 1960s roadside charm.